 I have been to Sri Lanka twice before and still for the third time I was doing things on this itinerary I had never done before here!
-I will outline a two week itinerary, as this is what I did on my latest trip there but I would recommend spending longer there if you have the time!
+This is a two week Sri Lanka itinerary, but if you have more time I would also recommend three weeks if you can.
 I will add a few extra destinations at the end of this itinerary that I have been to on previous trips that you can add if you have more than two weeks in Sri Lanka.

 How to get around Sri Lanka